iamyoukou/sdf3d/README.md

 In their paper, they state that the distance from a point to a triangle can be calculated using Voronoi regions, but they do not provide any details.
 After a lot of searching, I found [this article](http://twvideo01.ubm-us.net/o1/vault/gdc10/slides/Catto_Erin_PhysicsForProgrammers_ComputingDistance.pdf) written by [Erin Catto](https://github.com/erincatto) which explains exactly how to calculate that distance using Voronoi regions.

+Strongly recommend you to use [SDFGen](https://github.com/christopherbatty/SDFGen) from  [Christopher Batty](https://github.com/christopherbatty).
+It is much more efficient and accurate than mine.

 # Find the distance from a point to a triangle
 ![projection](./image/projection.png)